Computing Possible and Certain Answers over Order-Incomplete Data: Extensions

-To prove this result, observe that all complexity upper bounds in Sections~\ref{sec:posscert}--\ref{sec:fpt} are proved by first evaluating the query result in PTIME using Proposition~\ref{prp:repsys}.
+To prove this result, observe that these four results are proved by first evaluating the query result in PTIME using Proposition~\ref{prp:repsys}.
 So we can still evaluate the query in PTIME, using in addition Theorem~\ref{thm:duelim-por}.
-Either complete failure occurs at some point in the evaluation, and we can immediately solve \poss and \cert by our initial remark above, or no complete failure occurs and we obtain in PTIME a po-relation on which to solve \poss and \cert.
+Either complete failure occurs at some point in the evaluation, and we can immediately solve \poss and \cert by our initial remark above, or no complete failure occurs and we obtain in PTIME a po-relation $\OR$ on which to solve \poss and \cert.
 Hence, in what follows, we can assume that no complete failure occurs at any stage.

-Now, except Theorems~\ref{thm:aggregnoprod} and Theorem~\ref{thm:aggregnoproda}, the only assumptions that are made on the po-relation obtained from query evaluation are proved using the following facts: